Getting Started

 uvicorn myapp:app --reload

-# Initialize the MCP server over Streamable HTTP / JSON-RPC
+# Discover the MCP server

 curl -X POST http://localhost:8000/mcp \